- Pollutant Reduction Plan Instructions (PDF) published March 2017

 Small MS4s eligible for general permit coverage are currently covered by the 2013 PAG-13 General Permit (PDF) (3800-PM-BPNPSM0100) until March 15, 2018.

-Permit coverage is generally for a 5-year term with a requirement to submit a renewal application or NOI at least 180 days prior to the expiration date of coverage.
+Permit coverage is generally for a 5-year term.
+The applicant submits either an Individual Permit renewal application or a “Notice of Intent” (NOI) to discharge under the statewide General Permit at least 180 days prior to the expiration date of coverage.
 When the statewide PAG-13 General Permit is reissued by DEP, as was done in March 2013, MS4s covered by the previous PAG-13 General Permit are automatically covered by the reissued PAG-13 General Permit if a timely NOI is submitted by the MS4.
 New requirements may then apply to the MS4.
 The MS4 can, if it chooses, elect to apply for an individual NPDES permit in lieu of continued coverage under the reissued General Permit.

 DEP has developed a reporting tool that can be used to generate lists of NPDES-permitted and waived MS4s in Pennsylvania.